freestok/heroku/README.md

 # heroku-site
-GitHub repository for my Heroku site.
+GitHub repository for my Heroku site

 # Instructions on Running
 This uses npm version `16.13.2`